panomarix/panomarix.github.io/index.md

 ## Cross validation

-I know use the testset to calulate an ou of sample error.
+I now use the testset to calulate an out of sample error.

 ```r